priyavrat-sharma26/ChatBot-using-API/readme.md

 # LLM Module

-## Installation and setup
+## Installation and Setup

+To set up the environment and run the Flask application, follow these steps:

+- **Create a Local Environment:**
+  Use the following command in your terminal to create a local environment: python -m venv .venv

+- **Activate the Environment:**
+Activate the created environment using the following command:
+.venv\Scripts\activate

+- **Install Dependencies:**
--Create a local environment through terminal by using: python -m venv .venv -Activate the created environment: .venv\Scripts\activate -Installing all libraries and dependencies to the environment from requiremnets.txt file: pip install -r .\requirements.txt
+Install all required libraries and dependencies into the environment from the `requirements.txt` file: pip install -r requirements.txt

+- **Run the Flask App:**
-- run the main file in src folder to run the flask app
+Navigate to the `src` folder and run the main file to start the Flask application.

 ## Hugging Face for Sentiment Analysis: